- Nearly all passengers surveyed believe new airport technologies can improve their flight experience by reducing stress

 Honeywell offers operators numerous systems that can improve on-time arrivals in the Middle East's heavily congested airspace.
 Innovations such as Honeywell's SmartPath Ground-Based Augmentation System which enables aircraft to make more takeoffs and landings with greater efficiency and better mitigate weather-related delays.
 Meanwhile, on the aircraft Honeywell Next Generation Flight Management System offers pilots more efficient routing and reduced workload.
 Passengers can experience reduced taxi time by up to two minutes and travel with lower fuel consumption and emissions with EGTS taxiing system , Honeywell's joint venture with Safran.
 When it comes to market in the next few years, aircrafts will be able to use electrical power to taxi, enabling it to push back from the gate and taxi autonomously without using its main engines.

 About the Survey

-) is a Fortune 100 diversified technology and manufacturing leader, serving customers worldwide with aerospace products and services; control technologies for buildings, homes and industry; turbochargers; and performance materials.
-For more news and information on Honeywell, please visit
+Honeywell ( www.honeywell.com ) is a Fortune 100 diversified technology and manufacturing leader, serving customers worldwide with aerospace products and services; control technologies for buildings, homes and industry; turbochargers; and performance material.

 Honeywell and the Honeywell logo are the exclusive properties of Honeywell, are registered with the U.S. Patent and Trademark Office, and may be registered or pending registration in other countries.
 All other Honeywell product names, technology names, trademarks, service marks, and logos may be registered or pending registration in the U.S. or in other countries.
 All other trademarks or registered trademarks are the property of their respective owners.
 Copyright 2015 Honeywell.